lithnet/ad-password-protection/README.md

 Lithnet Password Protection for Active Directory (LPP) enhances the options available to an organization wanting to ensure that all their Active Directory accounts have strong passwords.

-LPPAD is a module that you install on your Active Directory servers uses a [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) to inspect passwords as users attempt to change them.
+LPP is a module that you install on your Active Directory servers uses a [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) to inspect passwords as users attempt to change them.
 Using group policy, you customize the types of checks you want to perform on those passwords and they are either rejected, or approved, and committed to the directory.

-LPPAD gives you the ability to take control of what a good password means to you.
+LPP gives you the ability to take control of what a good password means to you.
 Whether you want to adopt the 2018 NIST password recommendations in part, or in full, it provides a rich set of group policy-based controls that allow you to enable any combination of the following checks on attempted password changes.

 * **Block compromised passwords from being used**.
 We've made it super easy to import the HIBP data set, but you can also import any plain-text passwords or NTLM hashes that you can get your hands on.
 * **Block passwords based on certain words**.
 Adding a banned word prevents it from being used as the base of a password.
 For example, adding the word 'password' to the banned word store, prevents not only the use of that word itself, but common variants such as 'P@ssw0rd', 'pa55word!' and 'password123456!'.
-LPPAD is aware of common character substitutions and weak obfuscations and prevents their use through a normalization process.
+LPP is aware of common character substitutions and weak obfuscations and prevents their use through a normalization process.
 * **Define complexity policies based on length**.
 For example, you can require number, symbol, upper and lower for passwords less than 13 characters, but have no special requirements for passwords 13 characters or longer.
 Reward length, with less complexity.
 * **Regular expression-based policies**.
 If regular expressions are your thing, you can define a regular expression that the password must match (or not match).
 * **Points-based complexity**.
 Assign points for the use of certain characters and categories and set a minimum point threshold a password must meet.